 Types of Information Collected

-If you access our website, we may collect additional personal information about you in the form of your IP address or domain name.
+If you access our website, we may collect information about you in the form of your IP address or domain name.

 Our website may contain links to other websites.
 We are not responsible for the privacy practices of linked websites and any linked websites are not subject to our privacy policies and procedures.